-Give three meals and 2-3 snacks spaced evenly over the day to avoid tantrums.
-Make sure caregivers follow the same ideas and routines for feeding.
-Give them the schedule for your
+- Give three meals and 2-3 snacks spaced evenly over the day to avoid tantrums. - Make sure caregivers follow the same ideas and routines for feeding.
+Give them the schedule for your baby. - Give your baby a small plate and cup for eating and drinking.

-FEEDING AND APPETITE CHANGES
+FEDING AND APPETITE CHANGES